 Please note: I do not file or assist in the preparation of any type of restraining order.
 I only defend against allegations in criminal court that someone has violated an order.
 I do not handle temporary restraining orders (TROs) or any other type of civil order.

-California Penalties For Domestic Violence
+California Penalties For Domestic Violence and Domestic Violence Arrest

 A misdemeanor charge of domestic battery can be punished by up to one year in county jail.